メインコンテンツにスキップ

 5. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating the location of the Konara oak.

-A refreshing and bright Konara oak forest
+A bright, refreshing grove of Konara oak trees

 6. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating the location of the Japanese silver grass.